Make the most of your time and keep abreast of greenhouse tasks, from planting to harvesting Corn, with the help of advice you can trust.

 You should always cover your greenhouse corn bed with ground cover MAT because it will prevent weeds from growing in your greenhouse corn bed.

 SO, You will not have to worry about weeds growing along with the corn.
-I would recommend you to use Pro-Tec Weed Control Membrane Ground Cover MAT Landscape Fabric.
+I would recommend you to use Dewitt Sunbelt Ground Cover.

 This dude has covered his greenhouse cord bed with Ground Cover MAT and he is explaining, how greenhouse corn can be profitable.